One-on-one meeting templates: 3 free downloadable agendas

 4. Wrap-up and set action items (10 minutes)

-Highlight the key takeaways of your discussion and set 2-3 action items together.
-Officevibe’s one-on-one software makes wrap-ups easy by letting you set trackable action items after every meeting.
+Highlight the key takeaways of your discussion and set 2 or 3 action items together.

 • What are the main points you got out of our conversation?